itjimbo/Universal-Installer-and-Updater/README.md

 - This parameter is not currently in use.

-# Instructions (Configuring Policies)
+# <ins>Instructions (Configuring Policies)</ins>
-The following instructions will guide you through configuring policies to install, automatically install, update, and automatically update apps.
+The following instructions contain 4 sections that will guide you with configuring the following:
+- Adding an app to Self Service so users can install an app
+- Adding a "Check for Updates" chiclet in Self Service for the app so users can check for updates at any time
+- Adding an automatic installer that deploys the app automatically to target computers
+- Adding an automatic updater that updates an app automatically to target computers

 ## Creating an Install Policy for Self Service
 In the steps below, Mozilla Firefox will be used as an example.
 This is an install policy that allows the app to be downloaded via Self Service.
 To install an app to endpoints automatically, skip to the **Adding an Install Policy for Automatic Installs** section below.